hiddenSymmetries/booz_xform/docs/source/getting_started.rst

 installed automatically by the ``pip install`` step described in the next section.

+The :doc:`plotting` routines require the `matplotlib
+<https://matplotlib.org/>`_ package, which must be installed
+separately.
+This package is not needed for carrying out the coordinate transformation.

 ``booz_xform`` also requires the NetCDF library.
 The C++ or fortran interfaces to NetCDF are not required, only the standard C interface.